 How Long Does a Physical Termite Barrier System Last?

-A physical termite barrier system is a plastic barrier that is laid out around the house perimeter during construction against the brickwork.
+A physical termite barrier system is a plastic barrier laid out around the house perimeter during construction against the brickwork.
 After 2001, the physical barriers are a compulsory part of the building code of practices and applies to all homes.

 These types of systems last for 20 years.
-This may sound too good to be true, however, what’s often misunderstood about physical barriers is they’re only a piece of plastic acting as a deterrent.
+This may sound too good to be true; however, what’s often misunderstood about physical barriers is they’re only a piece of plastic acting as a deterrent.

-The problem with this is that a small crack in the slab and termites are in.
+The problem with this is that a small crack in the slab, and termites are in.
 A perimeter termite barrier type of products is designed to affect and eliminate the termite colony as these travel through the soil towards the home.

 Even if a physical termite barrier reduces the risk and is better than having no barrier at all, it’s still not as effective as a chemical barrier.
 This is because chemical barriers are designed to kill off the termites completely.

 Termite bait stations are different from physical and chemical termite barriers as they’re made as early warning indicators.
 In other words, they’re placed around the yard that allows the homeowner to act before any risks are done to the home.

 Unlike the barriers, termite bait stations need to be checked and replenished for at least a month.
 Once active termites are found, a bait using an insect growth regulator is added to remove the colony close to the home.